MG$^2$-RAG: Multi-Granularity Graph for Multimodal Retrieval-Augmented Generation: Additional Case Study Examples

-By employing \textbf{modality-preserving multimodal node fusion}, MG$^2$-RAG tightly aligns fine-grained visual features with domain-specific textual knowledge.
-For instance, in \textbf{Case (a)}, baseline models hallucinate geographical entities such as ``Maryland'' or ``New Jersey.''
-In contrast, MG$^2$-RAG explicitly links the visually highlighted region with the retrieved textual evidence ``Pennsylvania is farthest north,'' enabling the model to correctly identify the colony.
-Similarly, in \textbf{Case (b)}, the framework connects the visual appearance of the animal with the retrieved biological description ``hard outer shell,'' allowing it to distinguish the Nautilus from visually similar alternatives such as a snake.
+MG$^2$-RAG addresses these challenges through two complementary mechanisms.
+First, \textbf{modality-preserving multimodal node fusion} tightly aligns fine-grained visual cues with domain-specific textual knowledge.
+For example, in \textbf{Case (a)}, the model links the highlighted region with the retrieved evidence ``Pennsylvania is farthest north'' to correctly identify the colony, while baseline models hallucinate locations such as ``Maryland'' or ``New Jersey.''
+Likewise, in \textbf{Case (b)}, it associates the animal's visual characteristics with the retrieved description ``hard outer shell,'' correctly distinguishing the Nautilus from visually similar alternatives.

-Beyond improved alignment, \textbf{multi-granularity graph retrieval} enables structured multi-hop reasoning rather than superficial fact matching.
-In \textbf{Case (c)}, baseline models are misled by the visual similarity of the flasks and guess between ``Solution A'' or ``Solution B.'' MG$^2$-RAG instead retrieves the governing scientific rule (concentration = particles/volume) and combines it with the visual evidence to correctly infer ``Neither.''
-Likewise, in \textbf{Case (d)}, the retrieval process connects multiple pieces of textual and visual evidence related to trading constraints, allowing the model to accurately determine the exchanged items (``Tomatoes and broccoli'').
-These examples illustrate how the combination of precise cross-modal alignment and multi-hop graph reasoning enables MG$^2$-RAG to provide reliable and interpretable solutions for complex scientific reasoning tasks.
+Second, \textbf{multi-granularity graph retrieval} enables structured multi-hop reasoning beyond simple fact matching.
+In \textbf{Case (c)}, MG$^2$-RAG retrieves the governing scientific principle (concentration = particles/volume) and combines it with the visual evidence to infer the correct answer (``Neither''), whereas baseline models are misled by the similar appearance of the flasks.
+Similarly, in \textbf{Case (d)}, graph propagation integrates multiple pieces of textual and visual evidence to correctly determine the traded items (``Tomatoes and broccoli'').
+These examples demonstrate that the synergy between modality-preserving node fusion and graph-based reasoning enables MG$^2$-RAG to solve complex scientific reasoning tasks more accurately and reliably.

-\paragraph{Multimodal Classification Task} Figure \ref{fig:crisismmd-casestudy} further demonstrates the robustness of MG$^2$-RAG in \emph{multimodal classification}, particularly under noisy real-world conditions such as social media posts.
-In such settings, visual and textual signals are often ambiguous, inconsistent, or emotionally charged, which frequently leads baseline models to produce generic or incorrect predictions.
+\paragraph{Multimodal Classification Task} Figure \ref{fig:crisismmd-casestudy} further demonstrates the robustness of MG$^2$-RAG on \textbf{multimodal classification} under noisy real-world conditions such as social media posts, where visual and textual signals are often ambiguous, inconsistent, or emotionally charged.
+As a result, baseline models frequently produce generic or incorrect predictions.